ChristopherMcNeil9/Senior-Project/README.md

 The entry point into the program can be found in reader.m

 This portion of the program handles all read/write functions along with directory management.
-Lines 1-3 are to be changed depending upon the location of the prexisting (line 1) and where you want the canny output (line 2) and analysis data (line 3).
-The root directory (rootdir) is to contain
+Lines 1-3 are to be changed depending upon the location of the prexisting images (line 1) and where you want the canny output (line 2) and analysis data (line 3).
+The root directory (rootdir) is to contain images